 In the first quarter of this year alone, transportation intermediaries handled 1.3 million shipments worth $2.6 million, according to the Transportation Intermediaries Association.
-We turned to TIA to get an update on the state of the brokerage business.
+We turned to TIA to get an update on the state of the brokerage and third-party logistics business.

 TIA represents transportation intermediaries of all disciplines doing business in domestic and international commerce, both large and small.
 “We have folks that have two or three employees, and we have folks that have thousands,” explained Chris Burroughs, TIA’s vice president of government affairs, in a wide-ranging interview with HDT, along with Interim CEO Doug Clark.